marionettejs/backbone.marionette/docs/backbone.radio.md

 instances.
 This works with a bound `channelName` to let us provide listeners using the `radioEvents` and `radioRequests` properties.

+**Errors** An error will be thrown if using the radio integration unless `backbone.radio` is setup as a dependency.

 ### API

  * `channelName` - defines the Radio channel that will be used for the requests and/or events